[ RadSafe ] Danger on the airwaves: Is the Wi-Fi revolution ahealth time bomb?

 Danger on the airwaves: Is the Wi-Fi revolution a health time bomb?

 It's on every high street and in every coffee shop and school.
-But experts
+But

-networks linking our laptops and mobiles, reports Geoffrey Lean
+wireless networks linking our laptops and mobiles, reports Geoffrey Lean

 Published: 22 April 2007